pypy/pypy.org/pages/features.rst

-.. title: What is PyPy?
+.. title: PyPy - Features
 .. slug: features
 .. date: 2019-12-28 16:14:02 UTC
 .. tags:
 .. category:
 .. link:
+.. author: The PyPy Team
-.. description:
+.. description: What is PyPy and what are its features

-PyPy is a replacement for CPython.
+**PyPy** is a replacement for CPython.
 It is built using the RPython language that was co-developed with it.
 The main reason to use it instead of CPython is speed: it runs generally faster (see next section).